-People often worry that turning off their water supply will adversely affect their boiler.
-The worry is usually caused by a fear of overheating, like boiling a kettle with no water in it, but in reality, it’s unlikely to cause any damage or risk.
-We’ll have a look at running your boiler without a water supply here, so if you’re worried, read on.
+Worried that turning off your water supply will adversely affect your boiler?
+This worry is usually caused by a fear of overheating, like boiling a kettle with no water in it.
+In reality though, your boiler is unlikely to be at risk of damage.

-First up, if you have discovered a water leak anywhere in your home, whether that’s in your boiler, your storage tanks or anywhere else, then turning off your water at the stop cock should be your first priority.
+First up, if you have discovered a water leak anywhere in your home, whether that’s in your gas boiler, your storage tanks or anywhere else, turning off your water at the stopcock should be your first priority.

 Put a bucket or washing up bowl under the leak, and if you want to be extra safe, switch off your boiler and isolate your electricity at the main fuse box.

 Stopping the supply of water might not stop the leak immediately.
 If a tank or cylinder is leaking, it may be that it needs to empty itself first - but at least it won’t be constantly re-filling itself.
 A leaking tank or cylinder will drain itself down to the level of the leak and then stop once the water is turned off.

 What kind of central heating system do you have?

 There are three main types of boiler setup, and they all provide hot tap water in slightly different ways:

 - A combi boiler heats up water on demand, by passing mains water over a heat exchanger containing freshly boiled water circulating the other way.

 - A system boiler supplies mains water to a cylinder, which is heated up by hot water being circulated around it, rather like a radiator.
 The cylinder is under pressure from the mains, however.
 It draws hot water from the top and supplies pressurised cold water to the bottom, which is how pressure at the taps is maintained.